Hi, we're back, folks, eagerly awaiting the opening, which is occurring now, of this hour's broadcast excellence and excursion into same.

 That is an excellent point.

-And he's doing no, that's an excellent point.
+No, that's an excellent point.

-And he also said that we were rounding up Arabs, and we were holding them without charges and without lawyers for indeterminate periods of time.
+And he also said that we were rounding up Arabs and we were holding them without charges and without lawyers for indeterminate periods of time.

 And he was ginning up all of this hate for his own country on the basis of the way we treat Arabs.